369geofreeman/machine-learning-algorithms-and-data-structures/Machine-Learning-Algorithms/logistic-regression/README.md

 	    𝜣ᵀx
 ```

-Let;s see what this means on our chart.
+Let's see what this means on our chart.
 Basically, x₁+x₂ = 3 is the equation for a line, and we can draw that on our graph like so

 <img src="img/img7.png" alt="classification img" width="600"/>